 Thursday: OPEN LABS, 4 - 6 pm

-You can opt in to our text updates and reminders about our sessions at each Labs location:
+You can opt in to our text updates and reminders about our sessions at each of The Labs’ locations:

 Week 1: Music/Audio

-Join us every first week of the month to focus on music and audio production at The Labs!
-Aspiring musicians, singers, rappers, DJs and podcasters of all skill levels are welcome to explore their interests in The Labs recording studio.
+During the first week of the month workshops focus on music and audio production.
+Aspiring musicians, singers, rappers, DJs and podcasters of all skill levels are welcome to explore their interests in The Labs.
 Stop by to hang out and get to know our equipment.

 Week 2: Design

 Are you interested in expressing yourself through your own designs, whether they're doodles or digital art?
-In this workshop, we use a variety of tools to be creative, from colored pencils to Adobe Illustrator and Photoshop.
+During Design week, we use a variety of tools to be creative, from colored pencils to Adobe Illustrator and Photoshop.

 Week 3: Makers' Studio

-Join us as we invent our own tech creations in The Labs!
-Using coding and programming, we'll design our own video games and make our own circuits that light up.
-Software and hardware includes, but is not limited to Arduino, MaKey MaKey and Scratch.
+Makers’ Studio is our hands-on week.
+Using coding and programming, we can design robots, musical instruments, and more.
+Software and hardware includes, but is not limited to the Hummingbird Robotics Kit, Arduino, MaKey MaKey and Scratch.

 Week 4: Photo/Video

-Whether you're new to filmmaking and photography or work with your own equipment, The Labs welcomes you to join us for our photo/video workshop!
-Using our HD video cameras, DSLR cameras, green screens, iMac software and more, we'll transform our space into a studio for your projects.
+Whether you’re a burgeoning filmmaker or photographer or a beginner with some inspiration, The Labs welcomes you to join us for our photo/video workshops.
+From DSLR cameras to green screen and fancy editing software (Adobe Photoshop, Premiere and After Effects), we'll transform the library into a studio for your projects.

 Need help getting started?
 Let one of our knowledgeable mentors assist you!
-Whether you're new to digital media or a burgeoning expert, mentors can help you create or just find what you're looking for.
-Mentors lead weekly workshops at each Labs space, but will also be available to help you learn how to use The Labs' software and equipment for projects big or small, from school assignments to your own works of art.
+Whether you're new to digital media or a seasoned expert, mentors can help you create or just share ideas.
+Mentors lead weekly workshops, but are also be available to help you learn how to use The Labs' software and equipment for projects big or small, from school assignments to your own works of art.
 Just ask!

 Nicole Antonuccio: When I was eight my brother and I made a movie about pirates using a miniature sailboat, an army man, and diamond shaped paperweight that we filmed on our dad's ancient over-the-shoulder VHS video camera.
 My brother composed a score on his guitar, and I created the story.
 It was my first movie, and it taught me that with a strong vision, some basic equipment and a creative spirit anything is possible.